r3c0n75/bitburner-scripts/NEW_GAME_QUICKSTART.md

    # Verify your income is growing
    run production-monitor.js 60

-   # Check if you need to switch targets
+   # Check if you need to switch targets (use --optimal for best results!)
-   run profit-scan-flex.js
+   run profit-scan-flex.js --optimal
    ```

 ### Recovery Phase 3: Surpass Previous Run (15-30 minutes)